savonet/book/audio.md

 ```{.liquidsoap include="liq/output.file5.liq" from=2}
 ```

-The function `on_file` is called each time an archive file is created.
+the function `on_file` is called each time an archive file is created.
 Here, we call a command to simply copy this file to the `/radio/backup` directory, but a more realistic application would for instance upload it on an ftp server or so.